Ross Minerd was born on April 23, 1902 in Smithfield, Fayette County, PA, the son of Charles B. and Ada (Tressler) Minerd.

-At age 22, on Sept.
+When he was age 22, on Sept.
 21, 1924, Ross married 17-year-old Ida Mae Keefer (1907-1996), the daughter of Charles and Josephine (Hagan or Llewellyn) Keefer.
 The wedding was held in Galloway, Barbour County, WV, by the hand of Rev. Antonio Gigliotti of the local Baptist Church.
 On her marriage license, Ida claimed to be 21, and at the time, she lived in Nutter Fort, Harrison County, WV.
-View their marriage license.

-Ross and Ida Mae had 14 children.
+Ross and Ida Mae produced a large family of 14 children.
 Their five sons were David Ray Minerd, John Frank Minerd, Charles D. Minerd, Paul Edward Minerd and Melvin Marshal Minerd.
 Their nine daughters were Rosalie Shields, Ruth Lesavage, Melda Metts, Frances Lilley, Ella Mae Minerd, Martha Shipley, Beverly Yauger, Gracie Bryner and Karen O'Neil.

 Sadly, daughter Ella Mae died as a toddler, circa 1930 or '31.